bitlabstudio/django-libs/README.rst

   who the recepient is
 * Functions to test callable or non-callable views
 * Dummy views to test your 404 and 500 templates
+* AjaxRedirectMiddleware for jQuery AJAX calls that return 301 redirects
+* AjaxResponseMixin for views that can return their normal template or a partial template when it is an ajax call

 **Coming soon**: